 - Collaborate on changes.
 Employees are more invested, motivated, and engaged in a company when open and honest communication and information sharing happens.
 This is particularly important because engaged employees are the best predictor for increased productivity, creativity, and profitability.
 Collaboration helps foster a strong sense of team, family, and camaraderie.
 This is especially true in succession planning.
 By collaborating with our team and involving them throughout the leadership planning process we created a unified vision.
 Not only does this demonstrate to employees that their voice matters but reaffirms that they are a vital part of the future of the company.

 - Maintain transparency.
 Throughout the leadership transition process, maintaining transparency is critical.
 When JTM began succession planning a few years ago, it was no secret to our employees.
 Attempting to keep something this important hidden never works, divides the company, and always harms employee morale.
+For example, while one authoritative member might plan to perform an employment verification and work history background check on the recruits with the help of Checkr (those curious to learn more about it can visit this page) and similar companies, others might not want that.
+However, if the particular person hides the plan from his employees, it might lead to chaos, ultimately harming the employee morale.
 Being transparent, open, and honest reinforces company values and promotes relatedness and trust in the leadership transition process.

 - Respect and involve the past leader.
 Severing the relationship with the previous company leader may seem like the logical move, but ultimately it can end up being a disadvantage for both parties.
 In JTM’s case, we were eager for our original president, John Hayduk, to continue his role as chair of the board and act as a senior advisor.
 He is well respected by the entire company and industry, and has invaluable connections.
 John’s ongoing mentorship also made my transition to President that much more seamless.